e00dan/layerzero-starter-kit/README.md

 *Note: `1 1` parameters are respectively: `uint256 _counterSalt, uint256 _counterProxySalt`.
 It affects generated addresses.
 If you have problem with deployment script failing try changing `1 1` to some random numbers instead.
 You can't deploy with the same salt twice - it fails with message: `script failed: <no data>`.*

-*Note: Don't use automatic `--verify` flag because it doesn't seem to work.
-Looks like Foundry error.*
+*Note: Don't use automatic `--verify` flag because it doesn't seem to work.*

 ### Upgrade